arthurenard/Coupling_proba_LLM/README.md

-# GPT-2 Text Generation with PyTorch Lightning
+# GPT-2 Text Generation with PyTorch

-This project implements a flexible GPT-2 text generation pipeline using PyTorch Lightning with various sampling strategies.
+This project implements a flexible GPT-2 text generation pipeline using PyTorch with various sampling strategies.

 ## Features